-Opening Multiple Amazon Seller Accounts: The Facts.
+Opening Multiple Amazon Seller Accounts

 It can be very tempting to open a 2nd Amazon account.
 But what if your 1st account gets suspended?
 Or worse, banned?
 It could destroy your online business.
 Wouldn’t it be nice to have a 2nd account to fall back on?
 Better yet, a 2nd source of revenue to compliment your already thriving business?